-The pathway is designed for health care professionals from adult or paediatric fields of nursing, midwifery, and other allied health professions, whose role requires the administration of intravenous medication for patients.
-This may include student health care professionals.
+The pathway is designed for registered and student health care professionals caring for infants, children, young people and adults whose role requires the administration of intravenous medication for patients.

-Health care professionals may access the pathway and passport from a variety of routes; as a pre-registration 'Future nurse', as an international recruit, after registration and as an existing member of the workforce.
+Health care professionals may access the pathway and passport from a variety of routes; as a pre-registration nurse or midwife, as an international recruit, after registration and as an existing member of the workforce.